berneout/normally-open-closed/closed.md

-# Normally Closed Public License
+# Normally Closed Public License 1.1.1

-Development Draft

 Everything not permitted is prohibited.